-2022 System Upgrades
+2024 System Upgrades

-- Continue Meter replacement program at 3-5 meters per year until complete. - Continue upgrades to the chlorination system. - Make more improvements to the well house and well site.
+- Continue Meter replacement program at 3-5 meters per year until complete. - Continue upgrades to the chlorination system. - Upgrades to the water storage tanks and well sites are currently underway.

-THROUGH WATER FLOWS FROM OUR FAUCETS
+ALTHOUGH WATER FLOWS FROM OUR FAUCETS

 THROUGHOUT THE DAY, WE OFTEN TAKE THE

 AMOUNT OF FRESH WATER AVAILABLE ON

 EARTH FOR GRANTED.
 AS THE WORLD'S

 POPULATION INCREASES, WATER CONSUMPTION

 INCREASES.
 PREVENTING WATER POLLUTION

 AND CONSERVING WATER ARE IMPORTANT TO

 ASSURE A CONTINUING ABUNDANCE OF WATER

 THAT IS SAFE TO USE FOR OURSELVES AND

 FUTURE GENERATIONS TO COME.

-Drinking water, tap as well as bottle water, may reasonably be expected to contain at least small amounts of mineral contaminates.
+Drinking water, tap as well as bottled water, may reasonably be expected to contain at least small amounts of mineral contaminates.
 The presence of these contaminates does not necessarily indicate that the water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (1-800-426-4791).

 Although your water comes from a groundwater source, some naturally occurring minerals and other substances can be picked up and introduced into the water system.
-In an effort to provide you with the safest possible product, your water source is currently treated with a chlorine solution prior to storage in the water reservoir.
-This treatment is monitored on a daily basis and is metered to provide sufficient contact time and residual value to ensure disinfecting of viruses and bacteria.
+To provide you with the safest possible product, your water source is currently treated with a chlorine solution prior to storage in the water reservoir.
+This treatment is monitored daily and is metered to provide sufficient contact time and residual value to ensure disinfecting of viruses and bacteria.